 This unique celebration is dedicated to woodwind music, with a programme that will delight lovers of old and new music alike.
 In addition to chamber and orchestral concerts, there will also be jazz, folk and children’s music, together with master classes taken by leading professional musicians.

 |Festival address||Uusikaupunki Festival on map|

 |Office||Rauhankatu 10, FI-23500 Uusikaupunki|

-This internationally acclaimed festival will bring together friends of Sibelius’ music from across the globe for the 20th time in September 2019, as the Lahti Symphony Orchestra once again invites followers of Finland’s national composer to a wonderful celebration in the acoustically splendid setting of Sibelius Hall.
-The Artistic Director of the festival is the distinguished Chief Conductor of the Lahti Symphony Orchestra, Dima Slobodeniouk.
+This internationally acclaimed festival will bring together friends of Sibelius’ music from across the globe September 2021, as the Lahti Symphony Orchestra once again invites followers of Finland’s national composer to a wonderful celebration in the acoustically splendid setting of Sibelius Hall.
+The Artistic Director of the festival is the distinguished Chief Conductor of the Lahti Symphony Orchestra, Dalia Stasevska.